 When using oil for frying, you need to have your oil temperature dialed in pretty well.

 Without a candy or fat thermometer, this can be challenging.
-There is, however, a pretty good way to test the temperature of you oil, to within around ten degrees Fahrenheit or five degree Celsius, using nothing more than an ordinary piece of white bread.
+There is, however, a pretty good way to test the temperature of your oil to within around ten degrees Fahrenheit or five degree Celsius, using nothing more than an ordinary piece of white bread.

 Whenever I see professional pizza makers putting their pizza into an oven, it just slides off the peel as pretty as can be.
 When I make pizza at home, which I often do, I always find it hard to get the pizza to slide off my pizza peel without messing up the shape of the pizza, or potentially even ruining it.
 As well, some of the toppings might fall off, etc. One problem is the pizza peel itself, or whatever you are sliding the pizza off of.
 My pizza peel is a fairly rough wooden one.
 That is not exactly conducive to sliding a flat thin dough off of, especially one weighted down with toppings.
 But at the same time, a smooth metal one may not be any better, as there is more surface area making contact with the pizza dough.